About the OpenSearch OR1 instance family announced at re:Invent

 This article summarizes the advantages of the OpenSearch OR1 instance family over existing instance families.
-In writing this article, we received information from AWS SA.
+We received information from AWS SAs during the writing of this article.
 Thank you for your cooperation.

 CyberAgent Group SRE Advent Calendar 2023This is the 6th day's article.